 This section explains the basic developer workflow when developing a new function.
 This section also details how to add build and run-time configurations for your Functions.

-To create a new Function, start by creating a Salesforce DX project.
+To create a function, start by creating a Salesforce DX project.

-The DX project name you choose will represent the Salesforce Functions project name, that you'll use when invoking a deployed Function.
+The DX project name you choose represents the Salesforce Functions project name, which you use when invoking a deployed function.

 Next, use the

-For a step-by-step guide to creating a Functions project, see Developing Salesforce Functions Using Visual Studio Code.
+For a step-by-step guide to creating a Functions project, see Quick Start.

 package.json file in the